rsksmart/tabookey-gasless/README.md

 ## About this fork

 This is a fork of [the original project repository](https://github.com/tabookey/tabookey-gasless).
-It's purpose is to provide a version of Tabookey's Relay Network that can run both on top of the RSK network as well as of Ethereum.
-In order to achieve this, some minor changes were been implemented both on the `RelayServer` and the `RelayClient` components given certain incompatibilities between the RSK and Ethereum nodes.
+Its purpose is to provide a version of Tabookey's Relay Network solution that can run both on top of the RSK network as well as of the Ethereum network.
+In order to achieve this compatibility, some minor changes were implemented both on the `RelayServer` and the `RelayClient` components.
+This is due to certain incompatibilities between the RSK and Ethereum nodes.

 ### Change list